Bruno de Almeida: Career

-In 1988, Bruno de Almeida joined Film/Video Arts in NYC where he became a filmmaker starting out as a cameraman and film editor.
-He photographer several shorts and music videos for other filmmakers learning the technical craft hands on.
-At Film/Video Arts he made his first short film Anti-Glamour, a documentary about photographer Pepe Diniz.
+In 1988, Bruno de Almeida joined Film/Video Arts in NYC, where he became a filmmaker, starting out as a cameraman and film editor.
+He photographed several shorts and music videos for other filmmakers, learning the technical craft hands-on.
+At Film/Video Arts, he made his first short film Anti-Glamour, a documentary about photographer Pepe Diniz.

 Bruno de Almeida went on to open his production company Arco Films in 1990 as an outlet to produce his own films.
-His first directorial job was a video concert of the legendary singer Amália Rodrigues "Amália Rodrigues, live in NYC" which was shot at NY's Town Hall.
+His first directorial job was a video concert of the legendary singer Amália Rodrigues, "Amália Rodrigues, live in NYC" which was shot at NY's Town Hall.
 The video was distributed by EMI.

-In 1992, Bruno de Almeida directed the film "The King in Exile" about the dance piece by choreographer Francisco Camacho which played on television and Festivals worldwide.
+In 1992, Bruno de Almeida directed the film "The King in Exile" about the dance piece by choreographer Francisco Camacho, which played on television and Festivals worldwide.
 He has collaborated with Mr. Camacho since then.

 Bruno de Almeida's first dramatic film, The Debt, starring Scott Renderer, Kristen Johnston and Paul Lazar, won the award for best short at the Cannes Film Festival Critic's Week in 1993 and had a long run playing in 85 film festivals.
-The film won another eight awards and was subsequently released theatrically ahead of features, and broadcast in several countries.
+The film won another eight awards and was subsequently released theatrically ahead of features and broadcast in several countries.

 In 1994, Bruno de Almeida made a five-hour television series about Amália Rodrigues called Amália, A Strange Way of Living which was broadcast on television in 1995.
-It was then released on a deluxe set VHS set by EMI and is presently available on DVD.
+It was then released on a deluxe VHS set by EMI and is presently available on DVD.

 Bruno de Almeida's feature debut On the Run starring Michael Imperioli, John Ventimiglia and written by Joe Minion (writer of After Hours)won the award for best film at the 1999 Ourense Film Festival in Spain.
 On the Run was nominated for a Critic's award at the Paris Film Festival and for the Open Palm Award at the Gotham Awards in New York in 2000.
 It was released theatrically and broadcast in Europe and in the US.
 It had its cable debut on The Independent Film Channel in 2001, and was released on DVD in 2002, becoming a cult classic.

 His second feature was The Art of Amália, a documentary about Amália Rodrigues which was produced for American audiences.
-It was released theatrically, and had a long run across the US, in 2000.
+It was released theatrically and had a long run across the US in 2000.
 The film was broadcast in the US and Europe and was released on DVD in July 2004 by EMI.
 It went double platinum as the top-selling DVD in Portugal for four consecutive weeks.
-The film continues to play around the world celebrating Amália Rodrigues' music.
+The film continues to play around the world, celebrating Amália Rodrigues' music.